 Broader Range of Career Options in Nursing

 At the present time, most ADN and diploma graduates provide direct patient care.
 The opportunity to work in nursing leadership roles, to attain specialty practice credentials, and to have broader clinical and management jobs with more responsibility, generally rest with BSN degree nurses.

 It is also true that more employers are moving to hire BSN graduates.
-For example, the Veteran’s Administration, many community and public health agencies, and several state governments are moving to BSN practice requirements.
+For example, the Veteran's Administration, many community and public health agencies, and some state governments are moving to BSN practice requirements.
 Numerous professional nursing organizations are also promoting BSN entry to practice for nurses.
 While it is doubtful that associate degree and diploma nurses will be unable to practice anytime soon, the preference for BSN degrees is apparent in the workplace.